 - Excessive barking

 - Fears and phobias

 Dogs are highly intelligent and social animals and still retain the instincts and behavioural characteristics they were originally bred for.
-Dogs need companionship, opportunities to engage in natural behaviours, ongoing training and socialisation, a nutritious diet and regular check ups at the vet to remain physically and behaviourally healthy.
+Dogs need companionship, opportunities to engage in natural behaviours, ongoing obedience training and socialisation, a nutritious diet and regular check ups at the vet to remain physically and behaviourally healthy.

 Dogs are learning 24/7 and training should begin on the first day you bring your new puppy (or adult dog) home.
 Dogs are not born knowing how to live within our society and how we want them to behave.
 Rather, these are skills we need to teach our dogs.
 It’s up to you to teach your dog desired behaviour.

 Current science supports the use of positive reinforcement training as the most effective method for teaching desired behaviour and maintaining optimal welfare.
 When researching obedience training schools it is important to choose one that advocates using positive reinforcement.
 This involves using something the dog likes, usually a combination of food treats, praise and play as a reward for desired behaviour.
 Choosing reinforcers (rewards) your dog really values will help you get the best result from training.

 If you need help to resolve your dog’s behaviour problem please call or email Dr Kate, via the Contact page, for a quote.